Provides further information on the Biographical Dictionary of British Coleopterists. Written by Michael Darby.

-Entries for living coleopterists in the original Dictionary will not be included unless I hear from the individuals concerned that they would like to appear on the site.
-If you do wish to appear it is more than likely that you will want to update the information originally published and may or may not be happy to have address(es) included.
+Entries for living coleopterists in the original Dictionary were not included unless I heard from the individuals concerned that they would like to appear on the site.
+If any of these early entrants wish to appear it is more than likely that you will want to update the information originally published and may or may not be happy to have address(es) included.
 Please email me with revisions, questions, etc. This also applies to those who have completed questionnaires for entries that have never appeared.

 Coleopterists writing their own entries will be particularly welcomed.
 Please consider including the following information: full name; date and place of birth; educational details including any relevant research; career details; information about interest in Coleoptera; groups studied; size and extent of personal collection; details of other collections owned; details of other collections in which your material is deposited; main geographical areas covered by collections; main publications (please consider twelve a maximum unless circumstances are exceptional, e.g. new species added to the British list, new species described, revisions of groups); membership of relevant societies; details of any official recording carried out; overseas collecting, etc.; any other information you may wish to include; address including e-mail address and telephone number.